TheAceOfBirds/SalemChurch/README.md

 ##### Now, for the details.

-Create a form of your choosing, either a contact us form, a "profile" edit form or something else, that contains a variety of field types, i.e. text, email, drop down, checkboxes, and client side and server side validation.
+1. Create a form of your choosing, either a contact us form, a "profile" edit form or something else, that contains a variety of field types, i.e. text, email, drop down and checkboxes.

+2. The form should have client side and server side validation.

     A .NET MVC project comes with jQuery client side validation by default.
 I removed all of that.
 You can add it back in, use the [aspnet-client-validation](https://www.npmjs.com/package/aspnet-client-validation) package, or something else.
 I'll let you decide how you want to do server side validation.

-Utilize a [public api](https://github.com/public-api-lists/public-api-lists?tab=readme-ov-file) using either javascript or C# to build some aspect of your form.
+3. Utilize a [public api](https://github.com/public-api-lists/public-api-lists?tab=readme-ov-file) using either javascript or C# to build some aspect of your form.

-Use dependency injection in some way.
+4. Use dependency injection in some way.

-When your form is submitted and valid, show a summary page.
+5. When your form is submitted and valid, show a summary page.
 For bonus points, use a service like [Railway](https://railway.app/) or [Azure](https://portal.azure.com/), or SQLite to save your form data, but TempData is fine too.

+##### Other

-Add any npm or nuget packages that you feel you need.
+Add any npm or nuget packages that you feel you need to complete the assignment.

-Please clone our repository and make your source code available to us.
+And finally, please clone our repository and make your source code available to us.